jrj02/COMP2042_CW_hcyjj2/README.md

 - However, there was an error with the sound implementation, where the in-game sound would stop as inteneded, but won't resume when the game engine starts again.
 As such, the implementation of a pause button was scrapped and the functionality to exit the game was moved to the 'esc' button instead.

 c.
 A winning screen.
-- This is in accordance to the win-screen error
+- This is in accordance to the win-screen error previously mentioned in the 'implemented but not working properly' section.
+Initially, the fix was to cover-up the game win screen with another screen, which would be the win screen.
+It would contain a button that will lead the player back to either the starting screen of the game or the main menu.